Area 1 – Clear Creek

 Area 2 – Holding Ponds

-The two holding ponds store the creek water for several reasons.
-First, the ponds act as a backup water supply for the plant.
-If something happens to the underground piping from the creek, the pond water can be treated until the problem is fixed.
-Or, if an accident on U.S. 6 or I-70 spills contaminants into Clear Creek, the intake pipes can be closed and the plant can use the ponds’ water until the creek is safe to use again.
-The holding ponds also allow much of the sand and debris to naturally settle out of the water before it reaches the plant.
-Pumps move the pond water to the Clarifier (Area 4).
+The two holding ponds store the raw creek water for several reasons.
+The ponds act as a backup water supply for the plant.
+If something happens to the water quality in the creek, the water stored in the ponds can be used until water quality improves.
+If an accident on U.S. 6 or I-70 spills contaminants into Clear Creek, the intake pipes can be closed and the plant can use the water in the ponds until the creek is safe to use again.
+The ponds also collect water from several unit processes, recycling water to be retreated, and allows much of the sand and debris to naturally settle out of the water before it reaches the plant.
+Pumps move the water from the pond to the sedimentation basin.
+(Area 4).

 Area 3 – Chemical Feed Building